 But how we treat drug-dependent offenders still matters greatly.
 Contact with the law is an opportunity for drug users to be helped towards recovery.

 Ken Clarke is experienced enough to understand this and to refrain from wasting time and money on the drug sentencing levers.
 While he may have been defeated on his plan for reductions for guilty pleas, his approach to drug users has remained largely intact.
 The bill prioritises diverting offenders – especially young people – into treatment rather than into prison.

 Yet while these intentions are right and cost effective, the systems and services needed to break the cycle of addiction and crime are often not in place.
 Indeed, some are at risk of being removed.

 Recovery from profound addiction can take several years and include frequent relapses.
 A justice system that doesn’t allow for this is setting many up to fail and lose self-belief before they have been given the chance to succeed.

 There is still squeamishness about many evidence-based policies, like prescribing substitute heroin, which can keep some addicts alive and away from crime for long enough to recover.
 Even the use of methadone is coming under attack, despite the good evidence that it can help improve the health of users and reduce crime.

 Compared with other Western countries, the UK has unusually high levels of drug dependency.
 Gradually the government is recognising that the way it can tackle this is through supporting recovery, not punishing addiction.
 The justice bill is another part of this process, but many of the most important parts are still unresolved.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.